uhppoted/uhppoted-app-wild-apricot/README.md

                  Note that for rules files stored on Google Drive, the URI should be of the form:
                  https://drive.google.com/uc?export=download&id=<file ID>

+  --with-pin     Optionally includes the card keypad PIN field in the retrieved ACL.
+Defaults
+                 to false.

   --workdir      Directory for working files, in particular the tokens, revisions, etc. Defaults to:
                  - /var/uhppoted on Linux